aragon/connect/docs/advanced/app-subgraphs.md

 Instead, edit `subgraph.template.yaml`.
 You'll notice that there are a bunch of [Mustache](https://mustache.github.io) tags in this file.
 This is stuff that you shouldn't have to worry about.
 Initially, the part that matters to you is whatever is not a mustache tag.
 Here, you can define static data sources in the `dataSources` section, and dynamic datasources in the `templates` section.

-If your writting a subgraph for an Aragon app, its data source specification should go in the latter, since it's instances will be generated dynamically.
+If your writing a subgraph for an Aragon app, its data source specification should go in the latter, since it's instances will be generated dynamically.
 As an example, this template declares the "Voting" data source template.
 This data source will be hooked up to any instances of voting apps found in all deployed Aragon organizations.

 If you'd like to disable a specific injected data source, such as for example the OrganizationTemplates data sources, you may do so by using an exclamation symbol: